ElmCast/.vim/README.md

 ## Make Backups

-**BACKUP your .vimrc or init.vim file.** I cannot stress this enough, because you might make a mistake or realize that this setup just isn't your bowl of peaches.
-Some day you will want to go back to your favorite config and just incorporate some of the cool stuff you've learn from this experience.
+Backup your .vimrc or init.vim file. **I cannot stress this enough.** You might make a mistake or realize that this setup just isn't your bowl of peaches.
+Some day you will want to go back to your favorite config from 2004 and just incorporate some of the cool stuff you've learn from this experience.

 ```
 $ cp -R .vimrc .vimrc.bak